 Do not re-direct surface water onto adjoining private land.
 Alterations to the surface contours must not impede or divert natural surface water run-off, so as to cause a nuisance to adjoining property owners or create an erosion or sediment problem.

-Reason: Stormwater disposal does not impact on the building or neighbouring properties.
+Reason: To ensure stormwater disposal does not impact on the building or neighbouring properties.

 SECTION 68 APPROVAL – PLUMBING AND DRAINAGE CONDITIONS